Autumn 1406 B.C.

 The last battle Moses fights

 The last war God wants Moses to execute, before his death, is against the Midianites.
 The people of Midian, at this time, were a semi-nomadic people who lived roughly east and southeast of Moabite territory.

 This last battle was meant to punish Midian for its role in leading the Israelites astray by encouraging them to have relationships with pagan women.
 These relationships led many of God's people into idolatry and licentious behavior, ultimately leading to the Lord's wrath coming upon them (Numbers 25, 31:16).
 The Midianite who spearheaded this campaign to tempt Israel was the prophet Balaam.

-Moses gathers 12,000 fighting men and sends them to war against Midian.
-The Israelites completely destroy the enemy.
+Moses gathers 12,000 fighting men and sends them against Midian.
+The Israelites proceed to completely destroy the enemy.
 They kill all the men of war, slay all five Midianite rulers, take all the women and children captive, retrieve all the booty, and burn all their cities to the ground.
 They also kill Balaam who was willing to curse God's people for a fee (Numbers 31:1 - 10, see also 2Peter 2:15, Jude 1:11).
 This was all done without the loss of one Israelite soldier!

 Moses dies on Mount Nebo a short time after the Midianite victory (Deuteronomy 34:1 - 6).
 Soon after his death the people, four days before Passover (Joshua 4:19), cross the Jordan River into Canaan and end their forty years of wandering.